deity-io/falcon-platform-docs/versioned_docs/version-3/payments/configuration/config.md

 To create a profile manually, use the `dcloud payments:profile:create` command to launch the configuration wizard.
 Once configured, you can request information about a profile at any time, using the `dcloud payments:profile:info` command.

-## 3. Connect the Deity Payments profile to your Falcon app
+## 3. Connect the Deity Payments profile to your Deity app

 Run `dcloud payments:profile:apply`, this will set the authentication details for Deity Payments as environment variables for your Falcon app.